dumkydewilde/dumky-dot-net/content/posts/2023-06-18-snowplow-for-2ct-a-day-with-bigquery-terraform-dbt-and-docker/index.md

 ### Who is this for?
 You can go very deep and very wide with these topics, but I think this post might be for you if:
-- You are a webanalyst or marketing analyst who wants to better understand how data is captured and transformed behind the scenes of whatever analytics tool you're working with
+- You are a web analyst or marketing analyst who wants to better understand how data is captured and transformed behind the scenes of whatever analytics tool you're working with
 - You're an analyst, analytics team lead or marketing manager who's tasked with setting up a new analytics implementation and wants to understand more of the technical options out there to cut through the marketing BS of analytics vendors.
 - You're a data engineer who's more or less familiar with Terraform but hasn't worked with web analytics pipelines before.
 - You're an analytics engineer who's worked with dbt but wants to better understand Terraform or web analytics pipelines.
+- You're a cheap hacker who likes to play with toy data pipelines for fun. (<— that's me 👋)
-- You're anywhere in between or beyond and either just enjoy learning or the pain and frustration of working through problems, tools and technologies that you know nothing about
+- You're anywhere in between or beyond and either just enjoy learning or the pain and frustration of working through problems, tools and technologies that you know nothing about.

 ![What the final result might look like](images/final-report-overview.png) *You'll end up with a fully customisable dashboard of your web analytics data.*